zran-nz/help/main/FAQ.md

 Check the video here https://drive.google.com/file/d/1JiDnQXgHp1NQHroD2ALs5c-4pSEcMR3-/view?usp=sharing

 # Managing your school

+## How can my school join Classcipe?

 ## Who can manage school account?
 The users appointed as school admin can manage full school account settings, whereas the subject coordinators can manage, the homeroom teachers can manage.
 Please notice that the changes made on the school account will affect all the teachers under this school, include but not limited to school classes, school students, school curriculums, school years, school Unit plan&task formats, school academic term and teaching blocks data.

+## How to set and manage school roles?

 ## How to add teachers to my school?
 As the school admin, there are several ways to add new teachers.
 First, you can invite teachers by sharing a link to them.
 There are 2 options while generating the invitation link, anyone with the link can join the school community or anyone who joins via the link will need admin’s approval to appear on the teacher list, the second one requires admin to check out the pending list, where they can approve or reject a teacher’s application.